 The Operating Partnership has entered into a \$205 million Credit Facility with Bank of America National Trust & Savings Association ("BofA"), a portion of which is syndicated to a group of financial institutions (together with BofA, the "Banks").
-The Credit Facility permits borrowings of up to \$95 million on a senior unsecured revolving line of credit basis (the "Working Capital Facility") and up to \$110 million on a senior unsecured basis (the "Expansion Facility").
+On July 31, 1996, the Partnership expects to enter into an amendment to the Credit Facility which will increase the maximum borrowing amount to \$255,000,000.
+The amended Credit Facility will permit borrowings of up to \$20 million on a senior unsecured revolving line of credit basis (the "Working Capital Facility") to fund working capital and borrowings of up to \$185 million on a senior unsecured revolving line of credit basis (the "Revolving Credit Facility") for general partnership requirements (of which \$50 million is available to support letters of credit).
+In addition, the amended credit facility will provide for a senior unsecured term loan (the "Term Loan") in the amount of \$50 million with the proceeds to be used to redeem the Operating Partnership's Floating Rate Notes.